|Nutrition Facts (per serving)|

 1/2 teaspoon kosher salt, plus more to taste

 2 to 3 tablespoons dry unsweetened or sweetened shredded coconut

 Gather the ingredients.

-Place rice in rice cooker.
+Place rice in the rice cooker.
 Add the water, coconut milk, salt, and shredded coconut.
 Stir well; use a plastic or wooden utensil to avoid scraping off the nonstick surface.
 Cover and set to cook.

 Once your rice cooker switches to "warm" mode, allow another 8 to 10 minutes for the rice to finish steaming.
 This will ensure your coconut rice is fully cooked and pleasantly sticky.